DanielSharp01/TowerDefenseGame/README.md

 A simple generic tower defense game written C. Using GLFW, OpenGL4.2 (GLEW), stb_image.h libraries.

-Developer, User Documentation and initial Specification is also avaliable in Hungarian (see PDFs).

 ## Game rules:

 Enemies start from a start point and move towards the goal.
 The player's tasked with stopping these enemies by shooting them with turrets they place.